 What Does The Coriolis Effect Affect

-Oct 31, 2025 · 9 min read
+9 min read

 Have you ever wondered why hurricanes in the Northern Hemisphere spin counterclockwise, while those in the Southern Hemisphere spin clockwise?
 Or why long-range artillery gunners and airplane pilots need to account for seemingly invisible forces when plotting their trajectories?
 The answer lies in a fascinating phenomenon known as the Coriolis effect.

 The Coriolis effect is a force that influences many aspects of our planet, from weather patterns to ocean currents, and even the flight paths of airplanes.
 Though it's not something we directly experience in our daily lives, its consequences are profound and shape the world around us.
-Let's delve into what the Coriolis effect is, how it works, and the surprising places where it makes its influence felt.
+Let's break down what the Coriolis effect is, how it works, and the surprising places where it makes its influence felt.

 Main Subheading